FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Conclusion

 \section{Conclusion}

-In this paper, we present the FedKLPR, a novel federated learning framework for privacy-preserving person re-identification (re-ID), designed to address two principal challenges in federated re-ID systems: convergence instability caused by statistical heterogeneity across clients, and communication overhead in resource-constrained edge environments.
-To tackle these challenges, FedKLPR incorporates several key innovations, including the KL-divergence regularization loss (KLL), which promotes alignment between local and global feature distributions to enhance convergence stability; a novel aggregation method, KL-divergence-Prune Weighted Aggregation (KLPWA), which accounts for both information gain and structural consistency by integrating feature divergence and pruning ratio into the aggregation weights; the Sparse Activation Skipping (SAS) mechanism, which prevents zero-valued pruned parameters from diluting the impact of informative weights during aggregation; and the Cross-Round Recovery (CRR) strategy, which mitigates performance degradation caused by iterative pruning through a two-stage verification process across training rounds.
-Empirical results validate the effectiveness of FedKLPR, demonstrating superior performance compared to existing methods in both standard and compressed scenarios, and FedKLPR achieves a remarkable performance on eight benchmarks, especially on small-scale datasets, and communication cost reduction of approximately 33\%-38\% on ResNet-50 and 20\%-40\% on ResNet-34, all while maintaining model accuracy with less than a 1\% drop compared with state-of-the-arts.
+In this paper, we proposed FedKLPR, a federated learning framework for privacy-preserving person re-identification (re-ID), to address two key challenges in federated re-ID systems: convergence instability caused by statistical heterogeneity and high communication overhead in resource-constrained edge environments.
+FedKLPR integrates three main components.
+First, KL-Divergence-Guided training introduces KL-Divergence Regularization Loss (KLL) and KL-Divergence-aggregation Weight (KLAW).
+KLL constrains the discrepancy between the output probability distributions of the locally updated model and the initial personalized model to improve convergence stability, while KLAW adaptively weights local models according to their KL-based distributional change during aggregation.
+Second, Pruning-ratio-aggregation Weight (PRAW) and KL-Divergence-Prune Weighted Aggregation (KLPWA) are proposed to support pruning-aware aggregation.
+PRAW accounts for the relative importance of retained parameters after pruning, and KLPWA integrates KLAW and PRAW to improve global aggregation under non-IID data distributions and client-specific sparsity.
+Third, Cross-Round Recovery (CRR) mitigates performance degradation caused by iterative pruning through a two-stage cross-round verification mechanism.
+Experimental results on eight benchmark datasets demonstrate the effectiveness of FedKLPR in both non-pruning and pruning settings.
+In particular, FedKLPR achieves strong performance on small-scale datasets and reduces communication cost by approximately 40\%--42\% with ResNet-50 while maintaining competitive or better accuracy than existing state-of-the-art methods.